spatie/laravel-medialibrary/README.md

 $mediaItems[0]->save(); // this will cause the thumb conversion to be regenerated.
 The
 ```
 Calling `save()` in this example will regenerate the thumb-image.
 The output will be a
-greyscale image that has a width and height of 500 pixels.
+greyscale image that has a both width and height of 500 pixels.

 ## Contributing